 We were inspired to put up a swap box in front of our place after discovering a number of others around town that had been created by the late street artist Elmaks.
 There is also an online group you can register your book swap box called Little Free Libraries.
 Here’s an article in the Kitchissippi Times on some of those local little libraries.

-First stop – Cambridge St North, just north of the Chinatown Arch!
+First stop – Cambridge St North Swap box, just north of the Chinatown Arch.
+This one has separate little art box that is updated regularly.

 113 Cambridge St N